 But you don’t have to bring everything you may need.
 Ask your sponsor to stock up your home with some food and essentials before you arrive.
 (You’ll find a thorough list in our PCS Checklist guide!)

 Have you set up your CMR box?
 Again, this really only applies to OCONUS.
-Your sponsor usually sets up your mailbox, but if they’re unresponsive or non existent, you can request your own mailbox by emailing the post office directly with your orders (assuming you’re moving to Grafenwoehr or Vilseck Germany).
+Your sponsor usually sets up your mailbox, so if they’re unresponsive or non existent, keep poking your gaining unit for a sponsor to help you with this!

 *Quarantined personnel can now request mail delivery once you arrive.